tronprotocol/documentation/TRON_Development/TRON_Loan_EN.md

 There are currently two repayment methods:

-+ If the project completes a new round of financing, total investment will equal to 80% of the company’s new valuation, and will be converted into equity for the developer’s company.
++ If the project completes a new round of financing, the funding will be converted into equity proportionate to the share of the USD$100,000 in 80% of the company’s new valuation.

 + Loans provided by TRON will be interest-free for the first three years, after which the developer shall repay the principal balance of USD$100,000.